frankframework/frankframework/CONTRIBUTING.md

 ### Set up a Tomcat server in Eclipse

 - Servers, No servers are available.
 Click this link to create a new server..., Apache, Tomcat v7.0 Server, Next, Browse..., select the root folder of a Tomcat installation (when not available download the latest version of [Tomcat](http://tomcat.apache.org/) (version 7.0.47+ is known to work)), OK, Finish.

+MHD: No longer version 7.
+Insert a new version.

 - Double click Tomcat v7.0 Server at localhost, Open launch configuration, Arguments, VM arguments, add -Ddtap.stage=LOC, OK, Modules, Add Web Module..., iaf-example, OK, File, Save
 - Right click Tomcat v7.0 Server at localhost, Start.
 - Browse the IAF console at [http://localhost:8080/iaf-example/](http://localhost:8080/iaf-example/).